top of page

 6. Focused Flexibility

-Many universities offer “focused flexibility” in choosing degree subjects and structures.
-Flexible and combined honours degree programs allow students to select modules across multiple subject areas, enabling them to create a custom degree that aligns with their interests and career goals.
-Multidisciplinary and interdisciplinary programs within the humanities, social sciences, and natural sciences, for example, often permit students to combine modules from a choice of over 20 different subject areas.
-Certain universities foster such freedom within their course structures whereby a student earning a BA (Hons) Liberal Arts degree, for instance, has the flexibility to select modules from within traditional liberal arts subjects (e.g., history, literature, philosophy), as well as complementary subjects such as politics, geography, and even business, resulting in a truly custom and unique degree program.
+Many UK universities offer “focused flexibility” in choosing degree subjects and structures.
+Flexible and combined honours programs allow students to select modules across multiple disciplines, enabling them to create a customized degree that aligns with their interests and career goals.
+For example, multidisciplinary and interdisciplinary programs in the humanities, social sciences, and natural sciences often let students combine modules from over 20 different subject areas.
+Some universities offer even greater customization—students pursuing a BA (Hons) Liberal Arts degree can pick modules from traditional liberal arts subjects like history, literature, and philosophy, alongside complementary fields such as politics, geography, and even business, resulting in a truly unique degree.

-Additionally, many Scottish universities follow a different undergraduate structure compared to the rest of the UK, somewhat more similar to the American system, offering flexibility that allows students to explore different subjects, switch majors, add or drop joint majors, or add a minor throughout the course of their studies.
-The Scottish system allows students to take modules in their “major” from day one alongside modules in additional complementary or even unrelated subjects for their first two years of study—again, all in subject areas of the student's choosing.
+Additionally, many Scottish universities follow a different undergraduate structure compared to the rest of the UK—one that’s somewhat more similar to the American system.
+This structure offers even greater flexibility, allowing students to explore various subjects, switch or add majors, or include minors during their studies.
+In Scotland, students typically start their major from day one but can also take modules in complementary or unrelated subjects during their first two years—all within subject areas they choose.

 7. Shorter Degrees and Fewer Years of Tuition